zecellomaster/the-projection-room/2020  Euro/2020 Euro Forecast.md

 ### Legend
 *Elo*: The current Elo ratings for all teams.

 *Avg.
-Points*: The average number of points the teams are forecasted to have by the end of the tournament.
+Points*: The average number of points the teams are forecasted to have by the end of the group stage.

 *Avg.
-Goal Diff.*: The average goal difference the teams are forecasted to have by the end of the tournament.
+Goal Diff.*: The average goal difference the teams are forecasted to have by the end of the group stage.

 *Chance of finishing the group in...* : The chance a team has to finish their group in 1st, 2nd or 3rd place.

 *Make R16*: The chance a team has to make the round of 16.
-The top two teams in each group and the top four 3rd place teams qualify for this stage
+The top two teams in each group and the top four 3rd place teams qualify for this stage.

 *Make QF*: The chance a team has to make the quarterfinals.